The Intrinsic Riemannian Proximal Gradient Method for Convex Optimization: Summary Conclusion

 \section{Summary \& Conclusion}

 In this article, we introduced a Riemannian proximal gradient method that works intrinsically on a Riemannian manifold for solving (possibly strongly) geodesically convex problems.
-We established state-of-the-art convergence results on Hadamard manifolds with standard geodesic convexity assumptions.
+We established state-of-the-art convergence results on manifolds with bounded curvature with standard geodesic convexity assumptions, thus generalizing the Hadamard setting.
 We have demonstrated the efficiency of our method with several numerical experiments.
 We also generalized the proximal gradient inequalities to Riemannian manifolds, which allowed us to derive known convergence rates for the proximal point algorithm and the gradient descent method on Hadamard manifolds.

-Further research directions include investigating theoretical aspects of accelerated variants of CRPG, and studying other splitting methods based on proximal maps for solving optimization problems intrinsically on Riemannian manifolds.
+Further research directions include investigating theoretical aspects of retraction-based and accelerated variants of CRPG, and studying other splitting methods based on proximal maps for solving optimization problems intrinsically on Riemannian manifolds.

 {